zikosw/padawan/content/post/cljs-reactnative-reframe-en.md

     "reagent",
     "expo"
 ]
-date = "2017-03-18T20:30:00+07:00"
+date = "2017-04-18T20:30:00+07:00"
 author = "ziko"
 description = ""
 +++

 ClojureScript is Lisp dialect which compile to Javascript ecosystem.
 So we can write any Javascript software with ClojureScript.
-And ClojureScript is very good language to develop application's UI (TODO: even web or mobile app).
+And ClojureScript is very good language to develop application's UI.
 Because it have very good tools like Figwheel and REPL.
 [Figwheel](https://www.youtube.com/watch?v=j-kj2qwJa_E) is good hot load tool.
 You don't have to do tedios work like click, click,... to navigate to things you work on.
 It's work most of the time (AFIK: React try to do hot load but can't catch Figwheel yet).
-With Figwheel + REPL your feedback loop will be faster.
+With Figwheel + REPL your feedback loop will be faster than you ever was before XD.

 In this blog I will show you how to get start on React Native withClojureScript (also with [re-frame](https://github.com/Day8/re-frame) and [Expo](https://docs.expo.io/versions/v15.0.0/index.html))